dotnet/orleans/Orleans-Streams/Streams-Quick-Start.md

 As you can see our stream has a GUID and a namespace.
 This will make it easy to identify unique streams.
 For example, in a chat room namespace can "Rooms" and GUID be the owning RoomGrain's GUID.

-Here we use the grain's GUID to create the stream.
+Here we use the GUID of some known chat room.
 Now using the `OnNext` method of the stream we can push data to it.
 Let's do it inside a timer and using random numbers.
 You could use any other data type for the stream as well.

 ``` csharp
 RegisterTimer(s =>